slcorp/RTView-ClearBlade/README.md

 * Click on the Add Server button.

 * For Name, type:
-LOCAL-CLEARBLADE
+LOCAL-DEMO-SERVER

 * For Host/URL, type:
 http://localhost:3270/rtvquery

 * Click on Save Added Servers.

-* To test the connection, click on the green magnifying glass next to the LOCAL-CLEARBLADE.
+* To test the connection, click on the green magnifying glass next to the LOCAL-DEMO-SERVER.
 	This will bring up the RTView DataServer - Cache Tables dialog.
 	You should see "Connected" under Connection Status.
 	You should also see the ClearBladeCache in the CacheTable.